Skip to content

 If you continue to experience issues:

-1. Check for similar issues in the GitHub repository
+1. Search existing issues in the GitHub repository

 2. Submit a new issue with detailed information about your problem

-3. Include relevant error messages and steps to reproduce the issue
+3. Include relevant details: error messages, command used, and steps to reproduce

 For additional assistance, refer to the CLI Reference for detailed command documentation.